sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

    <br/>

-The build will generate artifact which is used to deploy.
+The build generates artifact which is used for deployment.
 After build completes, you will see the build summary.

   <img src="images/build_summary.png">

 ## Excercise 3: Deploy to Azure

-We will use ARM template as an **Infrastructure as a Code**  in the release definition to provision the required resources (App Service) on Azure.
+We will use ARM template as **Infrastructure as Code**  in the release definition to provision the required resources (App Service) on Azure.

 1. Go to **Releases** under **Build and Release** tab, Select release definition **PHP** and click **Edit**